Ruby program to read a series of datasets from a csv-formatted file and

 Configuration parameter

-- Extended color legend information: specifies if the interval values should be displayed
+Extended color legend information: specifies if the interval values should

-- Output scaling: scales the visualized output to fit in the terminal, that started the script
+Output scaling: scales the visualized output to fit in the terminal, that

 Default values